 This professional grade converter is excellent for serious restoration projects – and efficient, too.
 A gallon can cover 500 square feet (about the size of a dumpster), and the spray includes primer capabilities that make it ideal for preparing a surface for painting later on.
 The formula is designed for the toughest projects, including machinery, railing, industrial structures, and more.

 There’s also no thinning out or difficult measuring steps.
 You simply thoroughly stir the mixture and then apply it however you want, from a paint roller to a pump sprayer.
 This adaptability – and the converter’s strength – make it a great choice for commercial projects.
 Just don’t leave it outside in cold temperatures!
+Another one of the best rust removers and converters is the TotalBoat Rust Primer Converter, which comes in a gallon that can cover over 500 square feet as well.
+This rust treatment converts rust on a metal surface into an inert substance, making the surface ready for a metal primer or paint.
+First clean off the surface with a wire brush, apply the phosphoric acid-based rust primer to the rusted metal, then to be safe, wait anywhere from 24 hours to up to 48 hours for it to dry completely.
 You need a rust converter in your arsenal, just like the best rubber mallet or a good hammer.

 The best rust converters have formulas that work.
 As we discuss more below, converters are made from a careful balance of chemicals, and it’s important that they produce powerful results.
 So we were careful to only choose converters with proven formulas that yielded excellent results on thick rust projects.

 But effectively dealing with rust is only the beginning.
 We also gave extra consideration to formulas that went beyond and offered additional properties like combined primer to prepare surfaces for another coat of paint.
 Biodegradable, safe formulas are also a plus for those who want to avoid making a mess.